evanwill/hey-api/content/0-intro.md

 # Web APIs

-Application Program Interface (API)

-recipes / contract / defined methods designed to make interaction with a server easier
+Web Application Program Interfaces (APIs) are defined methods designed to make interaction with a server easier--think of them as recipes or contracts.

-abstract way to interact with a server from outside using a web protocol (http) to get or submit data
+They provide an abstract way to interact with a server from outside using a web protocol (http) to request or submit data.

+This layer of abstraction is important because:

+- you can use any means to make the request if it follows a standard protocol (http)
-this way you don't need to know the details about how the server works or the data is stored, you can use any means to write the request, server can use any means to respond, but you communicate in a standardized way. this allows the details of the user and the server to completely change without breaking the functionality.
+- you don't need to know the details about how the server works or how the data is stored
+- the server can use any means to respond

+**If you communicate in the standardized way defined by the API, it allows the details of both the user and the server to completely change without breaking the functionality.**

+plug in picture

 [REST api](https://en.wikipedia.org/wiki/Representational_state_transfer)

-other APIs
+Other APIs

 - programming languages / libraries ([jQuery API](https://api.jquery.com/)
 - Operating systems (POSIX, WinAPI)
 - software features (browser api)